-- 5.9 A relatively small tolerance level will ensure smoothing of customer's fluctuating UC awards and will not disadvantage those customers receiving greater or occasional beneficial changes. - 5.10 It should be noted where customers circumstances noticeably change, for example when employment ceases, the tolerance rule will not apply, given the change will be greater than £15 per week.
-In these circumstances the customer's Council Tax Support will be immediately adjusted to provide extra benefit. - 5.11 It is also recommended that the changes to the Council Tax Support Scheme include discretion to reassess entitlement where a reduction in earnings occurs and it is clear that this level of earnings have and will be likely to continue at a lower level. - 5.12 In looking at how a tolerance would apply, a typical case would currently have 12 monthly reassessments and 12 amended Council Tax bills during the year.
-However, with a tolerance rule a typical customer will only have 4 monthly reassessments and the weekly difference in support would be £0.27p per week. - 5.13 We are working with our software supplier to introduce additional functionality to enable a tolerance rule, along with automation of these assessments. - 5.14 Should the Panel approve the recommendation to introduce a tolerance rule, the Council will be required to enter a formal public consultation to amend the scheme for 2020 21. - 5.15 Consultation responses will be reported to the Panel, Cabinet and Full Council as necessary to conclude the review in time for 28th February 2020, or by 11th March 2020 if continuing with the existing scheme.
+- 5.16 In looking at how a tolerance would apply, a typical case would currently have 12 monthly reassessments and 12 amended Council Tax bills during the year.
+However, with a tolerance rule a typical customer will only have 4 monthly reassessments and the weekly difference in support would be £0.27p per week. - 5.17 We are working with our software supplier to introduce additional functionality to enable a tolerance rule, along with automation of these assessments. - 5.18 Should the Panel approve the recommendation to introduce a tolerance rule, the Council will be required to enter a formal public consultation to amend the scheme for 2020 21. - 5.19 Consultation responses will be reported to the Panel, Cabinet and Full Council as necessary to conclude the review in time for 28th February 2020, or by 11th March 2020 if continuing with the existing scheme.